disk91/stm32-it-sdk/Doc/gnss.md

 - You can use the non-working backup mode with a L86 to reach 840uA and waking up with the FORCEON pin.
 - You also need to setup the reset pin.
 I highly recommand to set it up has the device seems not to really well waking up without getting a reset.

 - ** Note : L86 in backup mode will drive the TX pin to low, this is creating a lot of issues like interrupt storm on UART and when you are going to reset, this will be concidered by the STM32 boot sequence as a boot from serial.
-As a consequence the device can't be reseted properly. **
+As a consequence the device can't be reseted properly.
+It sounds putting a pull-up on the STM32 RX Uart line help a lot in addition of a VCC disconnection.
+Without the VCC disconnection, It sounds better to activate the SERIAL_DISC option **

 ## Usage